4sgupta828/samba/FAULT_REDESIGN_IMPLEMENTATION_SUMMARY.md

 | `cache_failure` | ✅ Exists | Cache degradation (hit rate, latency, errors) |
 | `queue_consumer_slowdown` | ✅ Exists | Message processing slowdown |

-### Deprecated Faults ⚠️
+### Removed Faults ❌

-All deprecated faults still work but log warnings.
-Users should migrate to the new equivalents.
+These redundant faults have been completely removed from the codebase (2025-12-10).
+Using them will result in a KeyError with a clear migration path in comments.

 ---